omar96developer/htmlcss-shop/README.md

-# NEORI
+# ZALANDBOOL
 Hello everybody!

-In this project i created a static Website using HTML, and different CSS POSITIONS.
+In this project i created a static Website inspired by zalando, using HTML and different CSS POSITIONS.